Stefan Matteau: Playing career

+Limited through injury in his second season with the Monsters, Matteau retired while as the Captain of the Monsters on May 12, 2025.

 International play

 Matteau represented United States at the 2014 World Junior Ice Hockey Championships.

 Personal life

 Matteau is the son of former NHL player Stéphane Matteau, who is known for scoring the double overtime game seven goal for the New York Rangers in the Eastern Conference Finals against the New Jersey Devils in the 1994 playoffs.
 His sister, Alyson Matteau currently plays professionally for the NWHL's Buffalo Beauts, after captaining the University of Maine Black Bears.

 Matteau was born in Chicago, when his father was a member of the Chicago Blackhawks, and lived in New York City, St. Louis, Silicon Valley and South Florida during his father's career, before his family settled in the Montreal area.